 You'll also need a Federal Student Aid (FSA) ID.
 If this is your first time filling out the FAFSA, you can create your FSA ID when you log in to the FAFSA website.
 If you filled out the FAFSA before May 2015, you used an FSA Personal Identification Number (PIN) to access your account instead of an ID.
 To complete the FAFSA for the current academic year, you will need an FSA ID.

 Most importantly, know your deadlines.
+The FAFSA application opens each year on October 1.
 A lot of aid is awarded on a first-come, first-served basis, and state and institutional aid deadlines may be different from federal aid deadlines.

 All set?
 Head over to FAFSA.ed.gov to get started!